6 Takeaways From The New Hampshire Primary

 Sanders essentially tied in Iowa (and had the most raw votes) and now has won New Hampshire, and because the center-left of the party is divided at the moment, he is in the pole position for the Democratic nomination.

-That's especially true if Massachusetts Sen. Elizabeth Warren continues to fade.
+That's especially true if Warren continues to fade.
 She finished fourth with only about 9% of the vote — not a good showing for a senator from a neighboring state.

 But Sanders has only gotten 26% of the vote in both states.
-He needs to be able to show he can expand beyond his core base of voters under-30-years-old and liberals, if he wants to win the nomination.
+He needs to be able to show he can expand beyond his core base of voters younger than 30 and liberals if he wants to win the nomination.

 2. Turnout helps Sanders' electability argument

-Unlike Iowa, turnout in New Hampshire was high, which helps Sanders' case that he can drum up enthusiasm among the base, especially young voters (even though exit polls showed a smaller percentage of voters under 30 came out to vote than in the 2016 primary).
+Unlike in Iowa, turnout in New Hampshire was high, which helps Sanders' case that he can drum up enthusiasm among the base, especially young voters (even though exit polls showed a smaller percentage of voters younger than 30 came out to vote than in the 2016 primary).

 3. Klobuchar was the story of the night — and the search is on for the Sanders alternative

-Minnesota Sen. Amy Klobuchar finishing third with 20% of the vote was the biggest surprise of the night.
+Klobuchar finishing third with 20% of the vote was the biggest surprise of the night.
 She appears to have found a lane for a hopeful message between Sanders and the rest of the pack.

 "We cannot win big by out-dividing the divider-in-chief," Klobuchar said.
 "We have to bring people with us instead of shutting them out.
 Donald Trump's worst nightmare is the people in the middle, tired of the name-calling and the mudslinging, have someone to vote for in November."

-Klobuchar had been trending upward since her surprise fifth-place finish on the heels of former Vice President Biden in Iowa, and her debate performance appears to have put her over the top.
-About half of voters said they decided in the last few days, and half of voters also said the debate was important to their choice, according to the exit polls.
+Klobuchar had been trending upward since her surprise fifth-place finish on the heels of Biden in Iowa, and her debate performance appears to have put her over the top.
+About half of voters said they decided in the past few days, and half of voters also said the debate was important in making their choice, according to exit polls.

 Klobuchar is peaking at exactly the right time.
-The question for her is — can she capitalize on it and convince moderates she's the one who can win.
+The question for her is: Can she capitalize on it and convince moderates she's the one who can win?
 A lot of that may well depend on how she performs with more diverse electorates in upcoming contests.

 4. For Buttigieg, Iowa and New Hampshire are nice, but now comes the real test